-We have been in the solar minimum part of the cycle (which means fewer sunspots), but from the end of 2020 onwards the activity started to gradually ramp up and should reach a peak in 2024/25 (the solar maximum).
+From the end of 2020 onwards, solar activity has started to gradually ramp up and it’s expected to reach a peak in 2024/25 (the solar maximum).

-However, even with fewer sunspots visible, provided you’re in the right place at the right time, you’ve got a perfectly good chance of seeing the light show.
+However, even if fewer sunspots are visible during your trip, provided you’re in the right place at the right time, you’ve got a perfectly good chance of seeing the light show.

 Do the northern lights happen every night?